How do you gain the trust of your audience?

 In case you didn’t here is a brief synopsis.
 Drew Barrymore’s character has had a brain injury and has lost her ability to form new memories that last longer than the day she experiences them.

-Adam Sandler’s character has to keep reminding her of who he is and get her to fall in love with him again every day for the rest of their lives together.
+Adam Sandler’s character has to keep reminding her of who he is.
+Then he must get her to fall in love with him every day for the rest of their lives together.